 Each PIT tag is encoded with a globally unique code which identifies the tagged fish for its entire lifetime.
-Even if the transponder is removed from the fish, it is possible to identify the individual that it marked.
-The unique code can only be read with a digital scanner.
-Since two different transponder technologies are used (FDX = Full Duplex, and HDX = Half Duplex), a corresponding reader is required to read the respective codes.
+Even if the transponder is removed from the fish, it is possible to identify the individual’s unique code though a specialized digital scanner is required.
+Since two different transponder technologies are used (FDX = Full Duplex, and HDX = Half Duplex), a corresponding reader is required to read each of the respective codes.

 Readers for PIT tag´s code (Foto: IfÖ)

 Notable!
 Always pack a PIT securely and send it in by mail with the printed accompanying.